1. Can IB-Matlab be used with other brokers?

 I will be happy to do so, for a reasonable development fee that will be agreed with you in advance.
 After the development, this feature will be available to all others who purchase (or renew) the latest version of IB-Matlab, at no extra cost.
 Contact me by email if you have such a request, to get a proposed quote.

 I will be happy to do so, for a reasonable development fee that will be agreed with you in advance.
 Unlike development of IB-Matlab features, strategy development will never be disclosed to others, and will not be integrated in IB-Matlab.
-They will be developed privately for you, and will be kept secret.
+It will be developed privately for you, and will be kept secret.
 Contact me by email if you have such a request, to get a proposed quote.

 20. Does IB-Matlab work with the IB demo account?